openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-plugincomponent.md

 ## Events

-Only the [gesture event](ts-gesture-settings.md) can be distributed to the provider page and processed inside the provider page.
+Only the [gesture event](ts-gesture-settings.md) can be distributed to and processed inside the provider page.

 In addition to the [universal events](ts-universal-events-click.md), the following events are supported.